 This post may contain Amazon or other affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-Screen printing is a great way to make a permanent design on a rash guard shirt or your swimsuit.
+I have good news!
+Screen printing is a great way to make a permanent design on your rash guard or swimsuit.
+Most swimwear is made with spandex and polyester.
+These materials can be challenging to screen print on, but it is definitely possible.

-If you are looking for a way to personalize your swim gear, screen printing with vinyl is a great way to make a permanent design.
+If you are looking for a way to personalize your swim gear, screen printing with vinyl is a great way to make a permanent, custom design.

 One of the reasons I prefer screen printing over iron-on vinyl (HTV) is that screen printing ink holds up better in the long run.
-It won’t peel off after a few washes.
+It won't peel off after a few swims.

-With your Cricut or Silhouette machine, you can cut any design.
-Then, use the adhesive vinyl to make a stencil for screen printing.
+With your Cricut or Silhouette machine, you can cut any custom design to use as your stencil for screen printing.

 Supplies Needed for Screen Printing